Lur1an/luk8s/charts/gel/README.md

 ### Security Configuration
 #### Server Password
-By default, the chart generates a random password as a secret.
+By default, the chart sets `admin` as the password

 #### TLS Configuration